-Your academic record shows that you have been suspended two or more times; therefore, you must remain out of the University for at least one calendar year from the semester of suspension unless you appeal this suspension.
+Your academic record shows that you have been suspended two or more times, therefore, you must remain out of the University for at least one calendar year from the semester of suspension unless you appeal this suspension.
+You are encouraged to appeal if you believe that extenuating circumstances affected your academic performance, and those circumstances have now been resolved.

-You will have two opportunities to appeal your suspension to the Academic Policies and Standards Committee.
-The Committee will meet as follows:
+You will have an opportunity to appeal your suspension to the Academic Policies and Standards Committee.

-To appeal your suspension, please complete the following steps:
+To appeal your suspension, please complete the following:

-- Type a letter explaining the reasons for your poor academic performance and what has changed to resolve the issue(s);
+- Type a letter explaining the reasons for your academic performance and what has changed to resolve the issue(s); this letter must be typed, dated, and signed by the student.
+Please refer to the outline for an appeal letter available at http://www.nicholls.edu/academics/academic-suspension-information/outline-for-a-well-written-appeal-letter/.

-- To the letter, attach documented evidence that you have complied with the conditions or recommendations made by the committee (or your dean) on any prior appeal.
+- Gather documented evidence that you have complied with the conditions or recommendations made by the committee (or your dean) on any prior appeal.
+You should present this evidence to show the committee that you have attempted to improve your academic performance since your last appeal.

-- If you are within 24 hours of graduation, you are to submit a Graduation Date Verification Form which is to be completed and signed by your Academic Advisor and the Department Head of the department of your major.
-This form can be obtained on our website at http://www.nicholls.edu/academics/academic-suspension-information/
+- If you are within 24 credit hours of graduation, you are to submit a Graduation Date Verification Form which is to be completed and signed by your Academic Advisor and the Department Head of the department of your major.
+This form can be obtained on the Nicholls website: http://www.nicholls.edu/academics/academic-suspension-information/

-You will be notified of the status of your appeal shortly after the Committee meets to review your packet by telephone and/or via a mailed letter.
+You will be notified of the status of your appeal, via telephone and via mailed letter, shortly after the Committee meets to review your appeal.
 If you live in campus housing please call Housing and Residence Life at 985-448-4479.
-There are housing deadlines that must be met to keep your Fall 2013 housing assignment.
+There are housing deadlines that must be met to keep your Spring 2016 housing assignment.

 IF YOU FAIL TO APPEAL YOUR SUSPENSION OR YOUR SUSPENSION APPEAL IS DENIED, YOU WILL NOT BE ALLOWED TO TAKE CLASSES FOR ONE ACADEMIC YEAR.
 You may reapply to Admissions once the suspension period has ended.

-IF YOU REGISTERED EARLY FOR THE 2013 FALL SEMESTER AND YOU FAIL TO MEET THE DEADLINE OF JULY 9 TO APPEAL YOUR SUSPENSION, YOUR SCHEDULE WILL BE REMOVED.
-IF YOUR APPEAL IS DENIED, YOU MUST DROP THOSE CLASSES OR YOU WILL BE CHARGED.
+IF YOU REGISTERED EARLY FOR THE 2016 SPRING SEMESTER AND YOU FAIL TO MEET THE DEADLINE OF JANUARY 7 TO APPEAL YOUR SUSPENSION, YOUR SCHEDULE WILL BE REMOVED.

-IF YOU MEET THE DEALDINE TO APPEAL YOUR SUSPENSION AND YOUR APPEAL IS GRANTED, YOU MUST PAY FOR YOUR CLASSES NO LATER THAN 4:15 ON AUGUST 20, THE DAY BEFORE CLASSES BEGIN IN ORDER TO AVOID LATE FEES.
+IF YOU MEET THE DEADLINE TO APPEAL YOUR SUSPENSION AND YOUR APPEAL IS GRANTED, YOU MUST PAY FOR YOUR CLASSES NO LATER THAN 4:15 PM ON JANUARY 15, THE DAY BEFORE CLASSES BEGIN.

 Frequently asked questions regarding Suspension follow: